Chargily/chargily-pay-wordpress/README.md

+# Chargily Pay™ V2

+WooCommerce Plugin for [Chargily Pay™ V2](https://chargily.com/business/pay "Chargily Pay™ V2") Gateway V2.

+The easiest and free way to integrate e-payment API is through EDAHABIA of Algerie Poste and CIB of SATIM into your WooCommerce/Wordpress platform.

 <p align="center"><img src="https://i.imgur.com/KT5f1l4.png"></p>

-# Chargily Pay V2

-WooCommerce Plugin for [Chargily Pay™ V2](https://chargily.com/business/pay "Chargily Pay™ V2") payment gateway.

-The easiest and free way to integrate e-payment API is through EDAHABIA of Algerie Poste and CIB of SATIM into your WooCommerce/Wordpress project.

 Easily accept payments from your customers using their Edahabia and CIB cards.